jiankuang/Hadoop/Hive/Readme.md

 ## Logical Data Structure
 * Database ->
 * Table ->
+  - Managed table and external table
+  - When delete managed table, the files in HDFS will be gone.
 * Partition -> A virtual column which defines how data is stored on the file system based on its values.
 Each table can have one or more partitions (and one or more levels of partition).
 * Buckets(or Clusters) -> In each partition, data can be divided into buckets based on the hash value of a column in the table (useful for sampling, join optimization).